jorahty/cse13s/asgn4/README.md

 To run the program:
 1. Enter "make" into the command line.
 An executable file should appear.
-2. Enter "./tsp -h" for the help message
+2. Enter "./tsp -h" for the help message and options:
+  -u             Use undirected graph.
+  -v             Enable verbose printing.
+  -h             Program usage and help.
+  -i infile      Input containing graph (default: stdin) -o outfile     Output of computed path (default: stdout)